Mandy Martin, Puritjarra 2, 2005. For further information on MANDY MARTIN, refer here: http://www.mandy-martin.com/

 Geoffrey Gurrumul Yunupingu, a former member of Yothu Yindi, now with Saltwater Band, also has a solo profile.
 On 'Djarimirri', which is about Gurrumul's spiritual connection with the land, Geoffry is supported by bassist Michael Hohnen, the producer of Yunupingu's new album, Gurrumul.

 The album Gurrumul is on Skinnyfish Music.
-He is using e is using a modern medium - an voice and guitar plus the musical styles of gospel, soul and folk - to tell the traditional stories of his people and his culture.
-What is produced is a form of Aboriginal music that is accessible to Western audiences.
+He is using a modern medium - an voice and guitar plus the musical styles of gospel, soul and folk - to tell the traditional stories of his people and his culture.

 | Posted by Gary Sauer-Thompson at 1:53 PM | Permalink